 Due to their short time on the market compared to eyeglasses, many people are skeptical about contact lens use, which has lead to the creation of many myths.
-Dr. Karen Lee, our in store Langley optometrist at West Coast Optical, has shared some of the most common myths surrounding contact lens use below to help you feel more comfortable about choosing contact lenses for your corrective needs.
+Dr. Grace Wong, our in store Langley optometrist at West Coast Optical, has shared some of the most common myths surrounding contact lens use below to help you feel more comfortable about choosing contact lenses for your corrective needs.

 1. Only certain people can wear contact lenses

 With the recent advances in contact lens technology, a variety of different visual problems are compatible with contact lens use.
 Whether you have presbyopia or astigmatism, there are specially designed contact lenses available on the market suited to your needs.

 2. Contact lenses can get lost behind your eye

 Although this is a common misconception, a membrane call the conjunctiva actually covers your eye and connects it to the inside of your eyelids, meaning it is impossible for contact lenses to make their way behind your eye.